jtolboe/website/collections/_projects/Heart_Soul.md

     description: "IC 1795, known as the Fish Head nebula, a smaller part of the larger Heart nebula structure."
     layout: "left"
     width: "50%"
+  - image: "/assets/images/gen/projects/maffei.jpg"
+    title: "Maffei 1 & 2"
+    description: "Two galaxies that appear near the Heart and Soul as seen from Earth.
+They are both around 10 million light years away. "
+    layout: "left"
+    width: "50%"
 ---

-The Heart and Soul nebulae lie in the constellation of Cassiopeia, about 7,500 light years from Earth.
-Together across this frame, they span roughly more than 600 light years in distance.
-At the bottom edge of the frame, right of center, are also the galaxies known as Maffei 1 and Maffei 2.
-Test
+The Heart and Soul Nebulae are located in the constellation Cassiopeia, approximately 7,500 light-years from Earth.
+Together, they cover a distance of more than 600 light-years across this frame.
+At the bottom edge of the frame, to the right of center, you can also see the galaxies known as Maffei 1 and Maffei 2.